What to See and Learn at Holocaust Museum Houston

 When is Holocaust Museum Houston open?

-The museum is open Tuesday through Saturday, 10 a.m. to 5 p.m., and Sundays from noon to 5 p.m.
+The museum is open Tuesday through Wednesday and Friday through Saturday, 10 a.m. to 5 p.m.; Thursday from 10 a.m. to 8 p.m.; and Sunday from noon to 5 p.m.
 Check their website for holiday hours.

 Wall of Tears made of 600 hand-painted ceramic tiles representing the six million Jews who died in the Holocaust.